 While Instructional Productivity ratios for Theatre Arts may have been inaccurate in the past, it should be noted that from Fall 2008 to Fall 2010, the instructional productivity ratio increased 25%.
 It then held fairly steady until Fall 2013, when it dropped considerably.
+(As noted under Enrollment Efficiency, Theatre Arts has found the data to be inaccurate.)

-Ratios for Theatre Arts (all locations): An average of 15.272%
+Ratios for Theatre Arts (Santa Rosa Campus):